SwimSuite/SwimSuite-Docs/Interchange/Entry Format.md

-# SwimSuite Entry File Format
+# SwimSuite Entry Format

-This file documents the SwimSuite Entry File Format.
-SwimSuite Entry File Format is used to interchange data between Swimming Competition Entry Managers and SwimSuite.
+This file documents the SwimSuite Entry Format.
+SwimSuite Entry Format is used to interchange data between Swimming Competition Entry Managers and SwimSuite.
 It describes the files used, the fields and how the file should be organised.

 # File

-The Entry File Format is encoded using JSON.
+The Entry Format is encoded using JSON.
 The nature of the JSON objects is described below.

-The Entry File is packaged inside a gzip archive along with an MD5 checksum.
-The extension of a SwimSuite Entry File is `.ssen`.
+The Entry file is packaged inside a gzip archive along with an MD5 checksum.
+The extension of a SwimSuite Entry File is `.ssen` (from `SwimSuite ENtry`).

 The layout of the `.ssen` is as follows: